Lofn (crater): Geology

 The composite (near infrared—visible) false color image of Lofn.
 The red corresponds to the more ice rich surface, while the blue to the ice poor.

+Lofn is one of the largest impact crater on Callisto.
 The crater and the area immediately adjacent to it are divided in a number of geological units.
 They include an approximately circular and relatively bright central zone, an asymmetrical ring of mountainous and hummocky terrain around it, which is thought to correspond to the degraded crater rim.

+The central zone of Lofn (100-120 km in diameter) corresponds to the crater floor which lies about 0.6 km below the surrounding cratered plains.
+Its rim and the ring of bright ejecta are water rich as was determined by the infrared spectroscopic observations by Galileo.

+The opposite is true for the dark material of the outer impact deposits, which appears to be relatively ice poor, but contains increased amounts of carbon dioxide.
 Beyond the crater rim there are two concentric outer rings made of bright and dark impact ejecta deposits.

-The central zone of Lofn (100-120 km in diameter) corresponds to the crater floor, which lies about 0.6 km below the surrounding cratered plains.
 Lofn is a shallow crater as compared to other craters of similar size.
 This is the main reason why it is called a flat-floored or anomalous dome crater.
+The relative shallowness of it is explained by either fragmentation of the impactor prior to the contact with the surface or by the post impact relaxation of Callisto's ductile crust.
 Other examples of such craters are Doh and Bran.
 The hummocky terrain (rim) surrounding the floor consists of randomly distributed massifs as large as 50 km and has mottled appearance at some places.
-The width of the rim unit varies from about 18 km on the north-west side to more than 130 km on the south-east side.
+The width of the rim unit varies from about 18 km on the northwest side to more than 130 km on the southeast side.

 The crater rim is encircled by a discontinuous ring of bright ejecta, which is asymmetric much like the rim itself.
-It is the thickest on the south-east side of Lofn, where it is found at the distance up to 300 km from the center of the crater.
+It is the thickest on the southeast side of Lofn, where it is found at the distance up to 300 km from the center of the crater.
 The outermost ring of ejecta is made predominantly of dark material.
-It is especially prominent on the north-west side of Lofn.
+It is especially prominent on the northwest side of Lofn.
 The patches of ejecta associated with the crater can be found as far as 490 km from its center in the cratered plains.

-The impact ejecta from Lofn partially buried nearby Adlinda multi-ring structure, which is situated at the distance of about 500 km to the north-west from it.
-To the south-east from Lofn there is another multi-ring structure—Heimdall, which geology, however, is poorly known due to the lack of images with the sufficient spatial resolution.
-The ejecta from Lofn partially covers the eastern part of it.
+The impact ejecta from Lofn partially buried the multi-ring structure of nearby Adlinda, which is situated at the distance of about 500 km to the northwest from it.

-The central zone of Lofn, its rim and the ring of bright ejecta are water rich as was determined by the infrared spectroscopic observations by Galileo.
-Opposite is true for the dark material of the outer impact deposits, which appears to be relatively ice poor, but contains increased amounts of carbon dioxide.